GitMoDu/LoLa/README.md

 For Arduino compatible boards.

-# THIS PROJECT IS A WORKING IN PROGRESS, DO NOT EXPECT ANYTHING TO WORK OUT OF THE BOX

-This project would not be possible (and actually won't compile) without the contributions for:
+# This project would not be possible (and actually won't compile) without these contributions

 Radio Driver for Si446x: https://github.com/zkemble/Si446x

 Ring Buffer: https://github.com/wizard97/Embedded_RingBuf_CPP